 - Co-Editor, with Abram Foley, “Remembering Stanley Cavell," a cluster of tributes to philosopher Stanley Cavell.
 ASAP/J (2018).

 - Special Issue Co-Editor, with Jonathan P. Eburne, "Poetry Games."
 Comparative Literature Studies 51:1 (2014).

 - “I Wonder: On Dialogue, In Dialogue.”
 Andrew Epstein and Andy Fitch.
 Joe Brainard’s Art, ed.
-Yasmine Shamma (forthcoming, Edinburgh University Press, 2018).
+Yasmine Shamma (Edinburgh University Press, 2018).

 - "Wallace Stevens and the Everyday."
 Wallace Stevens in Context, ed.
-Glen MacLeod (forthcoming, Cambridge University Press, 2016).
+Glen MacLeod (Cambridge University Press, 2016).

 - "The Oulipo, Language Poetry, and Proceduralism."
 The Cambridge History of Postmodern Literature.
 Ed.
 Brian McHale and Len Platt (Cambridge University Press, 2016).

 - "Bernadette Mayer and the Poetics of the Maternal Everyday."
 New Perspectives on American Poetry: From Walt Whitman to the Present, ed.
 Jiri Flajsar (Palacky University Press, 2015): 143-166.